“What is your why?”

 Affordable prices and excellent customer service will always be a component of a successful business model, but these alone are no longer acceptable.
 Businesses must move away from thinking of their customers in quantifiable terms so they can cut through the noise of our content-fueled environment and evolve their communication to resonate with a more intuitive audience.
 They must strike a balance between profit and purpose or risk becoming irrelevant.
 The first step towards achieving equilibrium is for business leaders to ask themselves, “what is the why of my organization?”

 Fortunately, entities known as brand experience agencies are experts at helping brands answer this very question.
-This past summer, I had the opportunity to work with such an agency, and I gained some valuable insight.
+This past summer, I had the opportunity to intern with such an agency, and I gained some valuable insight.
 For example, connecting with customers on an emotional level is not specific to a particular industry.
 I worked with brands from the health & fitness, supply chain, and sustainable investing sectors.
 These brands focused on drastically different market segments, but they all saw the benefit of establishing a deeper relationship with their customer base.

 Additionally, customers have more interactions with your brand than you think, so consistency becomes paramount.
 Working with a branding agency can ensure that your customers have an excellent & dependable experience across the board.
 Lastly, it is essential to lead with the challenges rather than a preconceived solution.
 Branding agencies will spend a considerable amount of time identifying the obstacles your customers are facing.
 This process is extensive because it requires understanding where these challenges stem from but critical because your brand’s messaging will be delivered with empathy, leading to a more loyal customer base and, subsequently, better customer service and a higher quality product.